We started our discussion of the Eight Verses of Mind Training by Langri Tangpa, with the first verse:

 (6) Let me overcome rage and pride and come to have an attitude of humility.

 (14) While still acting always negatively and parted from joy, when a feeling of superiority arises about anything, let me cut off my pride and remember my sublime teacher’s guideline instructions.

-So when we’re feeling very proud about things, and want to work only for ourselves, then remember the guideline instructions, how samsara goes up and down – we go from a higher position to a lower position, and back again – and the teachings on death and impermanence.
-And so these help us to overcome our pride and arrogance, which is very often behind the self-cherishing, and allows us to have the humility to be able to serve the world.
+When we’re feeling very proud about things and want to work only for ourselves, we need to remember the guideline instructions about how samsara goes up and down.
+Remember, we inevitably go from a higher position to a lower position, and back again.
+Also, we need to bring to mind the teachings on death and impermanence.
+These teachings help us to overcome our pride and arrogance – which are very often behind self-cherishing – allowing us to have the humility to be able to serve the world.

-I forgot which Kadampa Geshe said it, but he said when we study the Dharma, don’t have the mirror of the Dharma facing out; have the mirror of the Dharma facing in, to look at ourselves in terms of the shortcomings and the mistakes and so on, not just face it out, look in.
-But again, not to just reaffirm our low self-esteem, but to give us some realistic idea of what we need to work on.
-So it always has to be tempered by the understanding of Buddha-nature, especially for us Westerners.
+To conclude, I’m reminded of one Kadampa Geshe that said when we study the Dharma, don’t have the mirror of the Dharma facing out; have the mirror of the Dharma facing in, to closely examine our shortcomings, mistakes and so on.
+Don’t just face them outwardly; look within.
+But again, this isn’t about just reaffirming our low self-esteem.
+This process gives us some realistic idea of what we need to work on.
+Looking at our shortcomings always has to be tempered by the understanding of Buddha-nature, especially for us Westerners.